mike-williams/pamm.seed/readme.md

 Overview
 -
 PAMM is an opinionated architecture optimized for data driven applications.
-Together with its sister project JAMM (integration TBA) offers a full enterprise stack.
-It is important to understand that PAMM is not a framework and there is no API to force developers to code in a certain manner.
+Together with its sister project, JAMM (integration TBA), offers a full enterprise stack.
+It is important to understand that PAMM is not a framework and there is no API to force developers to code in a particular manner.
 What PAMM offers is a ready made architecture that gives a head start for the development of typical digital/WEB applications.

 The PAMM technology stack comprises of the following technology: